andrew/ultimate-awesome/README.md

 - [awesome-daily](https://github.com/daily-demos/awesome-daily) - A collection of resources for all your Daily needs! .
 - [awesome-linkedin-ai-courses](https://github.com/drhazemali/awesome-linkedin-ai-courses) - Awesome LinkedIn Learning Courses in AI Industry.
 - [awesome-scientific-image-analysis](https://github.com/epfl-center-for-imaging/awesome-scientific-image-analysis) - A curated list of scientific image analysis resources and software tools.
+- [awesome-jobs-in-germany](https://github.com/germanitjobs/awesome-jobs-in-germany) - :de: A (developer-friendly) list of tech jobs in Germany.
 - [awesome-assembler](https://github.com/Hack-Labs/awesome-assembler) - A curated list of awesome Assembler and Machine Codes.
 - [awesome-static-digital-libraries](https://github.com/hardyoyo/awesome-static-digital-libraries) - Delightful Static Digital Library projects and resources.
 - [awesome-github-profile](https://github.com/imaaquibali/awesome-github-profile) - A collection of awesome readme templates to display on your profile.